NVIDIA/cuda-quantum/Building.md

 Developing code in this repository does not require you to have a GPU; if the CUDA compiler is not found during the build, the corresponding components will simply be omitted from the build.
-However, to use or develop/test GPU-based simulators, you will need to make sure you have a suitable NVIDIA GPU with the [latest driver][nvidia_driver] installed.
+However, to use or develop and test GPU-based simulators, you will need to make sure you have a suitable NVIDIA GPU with the [latest driver][nvidia_driver] installed.
 You can confirm the GPU is properly detected running the command `nvidia-smi` in your development environment.